pharaox/carnalitas_x/README.md

 This event will fire also for the player if the *Make Love* interaction is disabled.
 If the *Make Love* interaction is enabled, the event will not fire, since the player is then expected to make love to their slaves and *Slave Concubines*.
 The chance of pregnancy for the *Make Love* interaction is hardcoded at 30%, as in the original Carnalitas.

-#### Runaway Slave

-One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
-You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

-This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
-Every year there is a chance of approximately 10% for this event to fire for every ruler that is a slave owner.

-### Piety Loss From Slaves
+#### Piety Loss From Slaves

-Once a year rulers may lose piety for any slaves owned against religious doctrines.
+Once a year rulers may lose piety for any slaves owned against religious doctrines, via a hidden event.
 The piety lost per slave is:

-* 25 if owning slaves of that slave's faith is shunned by your faith.
+* 25 if owning slaves of their faith is shunned by your faith.
-* 50 if owning slaves of that slave's faith is considered a crime by your faith.
+* 50 if owning slaves of their faith is considered a crime by your faith.

 ### Slave Memories